Beginning Bird Banding Course

-The Southern Sierra Research Station is excited to offer Institute for Bird Populations Advanced Bird Banding Course.
+The Southern Sierra Research Station is excited to offer a Beginning Bird Banding Workshop this fall.
 Classes fill quickly, so be sure to register early!
-The Advanced Bird Banding Course is limited to 9 participants and will be taught by Danielle Kaschube of IBP (Institute for Bird Populations)
+The workshop is limited to 12 participants and will be taught by SSRS staff and NABC-certified banders.

 A $150 non-refundable down payment is required to hold a spot in the class.
-Housing may be available at an additional cost on a first come, first serve basis.
+Housing may be available at an additional cost on a first come, first served basis.
+Lunches will be provided.

 Registration: To register, please complete the following three steps: